tenox7/micropolis/README.md

 Most commonly this is an authorization issue.
 Try running `xhost +`.

-Secondly could be lack of 8-bit color display or visual.
-Try changing number of colors to 8bpp.
-On certain platforms you can add a 8bpp visual.
+Second most common problem is lack of 8-bit color display or visual.
+Try changing number of colors to 8bpp or add add a 8bpp visual.

-### The window editor is too small on my giant display
+### The window editor is too small on a modern screen

-Edit res/weditor.tcl and change "wm maxsize ..."
+Edit `res/weditor.tcl` and change "wm maxsize ..."

 ## Currently supported OS